-He obtained a master and pedagogical degree in trumpet (with Leon Pétré); a first prize for solfège; a first prize in chamber music pedagogics (with Leo Ouderits), a master in hafabra (with great distinction) and a master in orchestral conducting (with Edmond Saveniers) at the Lemmens Institute in Leuven, Belgium.
-In addition, he was trained in composition (with Jan Van der Roost and Luc Van Hove) and obtained a first prize in harmony and polyphony.
+Kevin Houben was born in 1977 in Peer, Belgium.
+Houben discovered his passion for music at a young age, studying piano and trumpet.
+He obtained a master’s and a teaching degree in trumpet (with Leon Pétré), solfege and chamber music pedagogy (with Leo Ouderits), a master’s in hafabra (Harmony, Fanfare, Brassband – with great distinction) and a master’s in orchestral conducting (with Edmond Saveniers) at the Lemmens Institute in Leuven, Belgium.
+In addition, he trained in composition (with Jan Van der Roost and Luc Van Hove) and obtained a first prize in harmony and polyphony under Jan Hadermann.

-Since the 2015 edition of the Belgian festival Tomorrowland, Houben works with the National Orchestra of Belgium as an orchestrator, e.g. reworking the 'Hymn' composed by Hans Zimmer especially for the festival.
-He also wrote the orchestrations for 'This was Tomorrow', a film on Tomorrowland, performed by the National Orchestra of Belgium at the Sportpaleis (Antwerpen) in November 2015.
+Since the 2015 edition of the Belgian festival Tomorrowland, Houben worked with the National Orchestra of Belgium as an orchestrator, reworking the Hymn composed by Hans Zimmer especially for the festival.
+He also wrote the orchestrations for This was Tomorrow, a film about Tomorrowland, performed by the National Orchestra of Belgium at the Sportpaleis (Antwerp, Belgium) in November 2015.

-Houben is also a renowned conductor, having worked with various professional orchestras and ensembles during recordings and concerts all over the world.
+Houben is also a renowned conductor, having worked with various professional orchestras and ensembles during recordings and at concerts all over the world.
 At a masterclass in Prague in 2018 he was chosen to conduct the finale of Beethoven's 9th Symphony.
-In October 2018, he was musical director, with the symphonic orchestra 'La Passione', of the dance performance ‘Le Temps Perdu’ by top choreographer Isabelle Beernaert in Carré (Amsterdam).
+In October 2018, he was musical director with the symphonic orchestra La Passione for the dance performance Le Temps Perdu by top choreographer Isabelle Beernaert in Carré (Amsterdam).